Gmail

 Everyone of you must have got a warning from Windows while installing a software developed by an Unknown Publisher like “Do you want to install a software from an unknown publisher in your computer?”
 Interestingly most of you install that software despite Windows warning.

-These software from unknown publishers install rootkits like CandyOpen, which are installed secretly on Windows System32 directory.
+These software (not all) from unknown publishers install rootkits like CandyOpen, which are installed secretly on Windows System32 directory.
 A rootkit allows hackers to maintain command and control over a computer without the computer administrator knowing about it.

 You must have watched the Hollywood blockbuster movie Troy, how enemy attacked the fort by hiding itself inside the Trojan Horse which was sent as a gift.
 Similarly these software from unknown publishers give secret path to hackers.